Oven logo

 test name='' # Test the code or a specific test

-This project includes a development container to provide a consistent development environment.
+This project includes a development container configuration for a consistent development environment across different machines.

-• Press F1 and select Remote-Containers: Reopen in Container.
+3. Press F1 and select Remote-Containers: Reopen in Container

 just test